SwanseaU-TTW/CSCM59/coursework/coursework.md

 * There are 2 semesters per year
 * Each student is assigned to one course.
 To keep things simple, students cannot change courses.
 A course is a set of modules.
-To reduce the number of modules, assume a course only offers 2 modules per lecture.
+To reduce the number of modules, assume a course only offers 2 modules per semester.
 * For each semester, for each module, we need to store a lecturer name
 * We need to store marks!
 Marks are integers between 0 and 100.
 Each student, for each module, for each semester, will receive a mark at the end.
 If the